 SAMIR joined Watsi on January 5th, 2021.
-Seven months ago, SAMIR joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-SAMIR's most recent donation supported Sakada, a young doctor and newlywed from Cambodia, to fund surgery to heal his perforated ear drum so he can play and walk more easily.
+Eleven months ago, SAMIR joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+SAMIR's most recent donation supported Sakada, a young doctor and newlywed from Cambodia, to fund surgery to heal his perforated ear drum so he can hear clearly.